 It is entertaining to watch a cucumber (Cucumis sativus) grow through its stages from tiny vine to full-size plant with edible fruits.
-As the soil temperature reaches the 70 degree Fahrenheit range, it is time to plant cucumber, one of the most popular vegetables in the Cucurbitaceae family of plants.
-Producing fruits used for pickling, slicing or eating fresh off the vine, cucumber is a simple vegetable to grow in a home garden.
+As the soil temperature reaches 70 degrees Fahrenheit, it is time to plant cucumbers, one of the most popular vegetables in the Cucurbitaceae family of plants.
+Producing fruits used for pickling, slicing or eating fresh off the vine, cucumber is easy to grow in a home garden.

 Seed Sowing and Seedling Emergence

-The seeds of vining cucumber varieties such as 'Boston Pickling' and 'Lemon Cucumber' are sown either four to five seeds per hill of soil or 2 to 3 feet apart in a straight row.
+The first stage in the cucumber life cycle is the plant emerging from seed as a seedling.
+Seeds of vining cucumber varieties such as 'Boston Pickling' and 'Lemon Cucumber' are sown either four to five seeds per hill of soil or 2 to 3 feet apart in a straight row.
 Seed germination, or sprouting, occurs fairly fast.
 Watch for the two-leaved seedlings to emerge above the soil three to 10 days after sowing the seeds.

 Cucumbers produce two kinds of bright, golden-yellow flowers: male and female.
 Male flowers emerge first but do not produce fruits and fall off after pollination is complete.
 Female flowers emerge within one to two weeks.